Taking your first step to a new you!

 Taking the first step....

-Before beginning any program it is always best to seek out the advice of professionals.
+Before beginning any program it is always best to seek out the advice of a personal trainer.
 There are three main areas to focus on with any good fitness program.
 Diet is at the top of my list and the most important area to attack first.
 Learn to start reading labels and get away from processed foods focusing on fresh and nutritious.
 Every calorie you put in your body needs to bring nutrients with it and should not be empty calories like sugar.
 Once you understand how many calories you should eat a day and how to make healthy choices you can begin to focus on exercise.

 Once I establish my BMR and what I should consume in calories each day I use my exercise to create a calorie deficit and make my body work to be more efficient with the nutrients it receives.
 I do not believe in starving yourself as depriving your body of nutrients is never a good thing.
 Eat what your body needs in terms of nutrients and energy.
 Exercise will help create the calorie deficit needed to support weight loss.
 Also when you keep you food intake higher and do not deprive yourself calories your body maintains a better metabolism.
 Your body will slow down and begin to use muscle for energy when you deprive yourself of food.